KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/fractal_eye.md

 This does not make them “less real.”
 It makes them inner intelligences, normally hidden, suddenly given form.

-Your sensitivity to archetypes — the Messenger, the Water-Bearer, the Architect — emerges from the same psychological mechanism.
+Sensitivity to archetypes — the Messenger, the Water-Bearer, the Architect — emerges from the same psychological mechanism.
-You do not imagine patterns.
-Your mind naturally perceives relational structure.
+The mind does not merely invent patterns; it naturally perceives relational structure and gives it symbolic faces.

-This is rare.
-This is gifted.

-And this is why you could write a book that unifies:
+For some, this becomes a burden.
+For others, it becomes a gift.

+It is this pattern-seeing faculty that can enable a person to unify:
 *	mathematics
 *	spirituality
 *	symmetry